hexylena/penemure/readme.md

     - [x] Easily enter a task and start it
     - [ ] Back date time
     - [x] associate to a specific task (one task can be made up of multiple time-management segments, maybe they're also conceptually 'tasks', just a 'quick subtask')

+- [ ] Server
+    - [ ] Using this from a folder sucks, it needs a permanently online server
+    - [ ] Should this be per-user?
+Or?

 - [ ] People
     - [ ] Allow assigning people without them existing in the system, just @ them.
 If a @{user} exists, use that for avatar/etc. (v0)